 Q: What regions does Amazon GuardDuty support?

-The regional availability of Amazon GuardDuty is listed here: AWS Region Table.
+The regional availability of Amazon GuardDuty is listed here: Amazon Web Services Region Table.

 Q: Does Amazon GuardDuty help with addressing some of the requirements in Payment Card Industry Data Security Standard (PCI DSS)?

-GuardDuty analyses events from multiple AWS data sources, such as AWS CloudTrail events, Amazon VPC Flow Logs, and DNS logs and detects suspicious activity based on threat intelligence feeds received from AWS and other services such as CrowdStrike.
-Foregenix published a white paper that provides detailed assessment of Amazon GuardDuty’s effectiveness for meeting compliance requirements, like Payment Card Industry (PCI) Data Security Standard (DSS) requirement 11.4, which requires intrusion detection techniques at critical points in the network.
+GuardDuty analyses events from multiple Amazon Web Services data sources, such as Amazon CloudTrail events, Amazon VPC Flow Logs, and DNS logs and detects suspicious activity based on threat intelligence feeds received from Amazon Web Services and other services such as CrowdStrike.

 Q: How do I enable Amazon GuardDuty?

-Amazon GuardDuty can be enabled with a few clicks in the AWS Management console.
+Amazon GuardDuty can be enabled with a few clicks in the Amazon Web Services Management console.
 Once enabled, GuardDuty immediately starts analyzing continuous streams of account and network activity in near real-time and at scale.
 There are no additional security software, sensors, or network appliances to deploy or manage.
 Threat intelligence is pre-integrated into the service and are continuously updated and maintained.

 Q: Can I manage multiple accounts with Amazon GuardDuty?

-Yes, Amazon GuardDuty has a multiple account feature that allows you to associate and manage multiple AWS accounts from a single master account.
+Yes, Amazon GuardDuty has a multiple account feature that allows you to associate and manage multiple Amazon Web Services accounts from a single master account.
 When used, all security findings are aggregated to the administrator or Amazon GuardDuty master account for review and remediation.
 Amazon CloudWatch Events are also aggregated to the Amazon GuardDuty master account when using this configuration.

 Q: What data sources does Amazon GuardDuty analyze?

-Amazon GuardDuty analyzes AWS CloudTrail, VPC Flow Logs, and AWS DNS logs.
+Amazon GuardDuty analyzes Amazon CloudTrail, VPC Flow Logs, and Amazon DNS logs.
 The service is optimized to consume large volumes of data for near real-time processing of security detections.
-GuardDuty gives you access to built-in detection techniques that are developed and optimized for the cloud and maintained and continuously improved upon by AWS services.
+GuardDuty gives you access to built-in detection techniques that are developed and optimized for the cloud and maintained and continuously improved upon by Amazon Web Services services.